juhasev/sample-ninja-help/edit-project-links-entry-link.md

 If **Random test ID** is toggled on, Sample Ninja will send a random panelist ID to the test survey when testing the survey link.
 Sometimes, this makes testing easier, especially if the survey software blocks duplicate IDs.

+### Session ID
+Sample Ninja now supports projects passing session ID into surveys.
+When redirected back to Sample Ninja from a survey, the session ID provides backup in case a panelist’s session cannot be found for any reason.
+This method provides another safeguard so that panelists get compensated.
+The survey exit redirects also become more secure when the session ID is in the URL with hashing enabled.

+> It is highly recommended that hashing is enabled, especially when using session ID!

+Having session ID available is useful as some survey platforms / exchanges require session ID for deduplication purposes.
+You may have previously combined project ID + panelist ID to make a unique session key.
+Now you can simply use the session ID without needing to do this.

+All manually created projects and redirect exit links now include session ID by default!

+> Remember to upgrade your project links as soon as possible!
+Session ID will become mandatory at a later date.

+> API projects must be modified in order to take advantage of this new feature.
+Please contact support@sampleninja.io for details.

 ## Signing and security
 Signing should always be used if the target platform supports it, as this prevents URL tampering. **Sample Ninja** supports the following algorithms: